Mindbody Perspectives

 These symptoms can be called neuroplastic in that they reflect the plasticity of the nervous system to change and adapt.
 This approach starts with the understanding that the human brain can cause pain or illness in the body.
 Pain does not always equate with tissue damage and symptoms do not always indicate pathological processes.
 Effective treatment for these syndromes is available.

-Susan has been interested in these approaches for more than twenty years, including communicating with Dr. John Sarno and interviewing several of his patients for her 2007 doctoral dissertation.
+I have been interested in these approaches for more than thirty years, including communicating with Dr. John Sarno and interviewing several of his patients for my 2007 doctoral dissertation.
 This approach will seem radical for many first encountering it, including health care clinicians, but it recognizes the interconnections between mind, emotions, body, spirit, beliefs, the power of labels and community that have been assumed in most cultures throughout human history.

-Susan offers the same protocols used in recent research studies, such as in the 2021 intervention for back pain and welcomes clients who have found her through practitioner referral lists from professional organizations that support this approach.
-Those interested can be seen in health coaching visits.
+I offer the same protocols used in recent research studies, such as in the 2021 intervention for back pain and welcome clients who have found me through practitioner referral lists from professional organizations that support this approach.

 Please see below for further resources.